 Qualifications

-Are a Diploma or Bachelors’ degree in a relevant field (Science, Chemistry, Biomedical Science, Biotechnology, Biosciences, Biotechnology, Laboratory Sciences, Dental Science, Equine Science, Environmental Science, Agriculture and Food Science, Animal Science, Exercise and Nutrition Sciences, Engineering, Health Sciences, Medicine, Midwifery, Mining, Nursing, Occupational Health and Safety Science, Pharmacy, Veterinary Science, Veterinary Technology, Wildlife Science), or 3 years of work experience in the relevant field.
-Appropriate qualifications are a Diploma or Bachelors’ degree in a relevant field (Science, Chemistry, Biomedical Science, Biotechnology, Biosciences, Biotechnology, Laboratory Sciences, Dental Science, Equine Science, Environmental Science, Agriculture and Food Science, Animal Science, Exercise and Nutrition Sciences, Engineering, Health Sciences, Medicine, Midwifery, Mining, Nursing, Occupational Health and Safety Science, Pharmacy, Veterinary Science, Veterinary Technology, Wildlife Science), or 3 years of work experience in the relevant field, or records of hands on training on poisons management with one month supervision after completion of the Chemical Safety online training and any other relevant online modules is required.
+Appropriate qualifications are a Diploma or Bachelors’ degree in a relevant field (Science, Chemistry, Biomedical Science, Biotechnology, Biosciences, Biotechnology, Laboratory Sciences, Dental Science, Equine Science, Environmental Science, Agriculture and Food Science, Animal Science, Exercise and Nutrition Sciences, Engineering, Health Sciences, Medicine, Midwifery, Mining, Nursing, Occupational Health and Safety Science, Pharmacy, Veterinary Science, Veterinary Technology, Wildlife Science), or 3 years of work experience in the relevant field, or records of hands-on training in poisons management.

 Regulated Activity